scttnlsn/nettle/README.md

     // -> 'oof'

-Note that processed entities are stored and later retrieved by the given `id` and processor `key`.
-The `process` function will thus only be called on a cache miss.
+Note that processed entities are cached internally.
+The processor function will only be called when the given `id` and processor name are not found in the cache.
+One can also explicitly force an entity to be processed:

+    store.process(id, 'reversed', function(err, buffer) {
+        console.log(buffer.toString());
+    });

+    // -> 'oof'